Loading

 But the experience of using the software is definitely catered more to handling back-end processes and issue resolution.
 You won't see modules for leads or as many reporting and forecasting capabilities for metrics like lead conversions and earned revenue, but you will get more focused functionality for issue resolution, downtime/uptime, state and priority of instance, and all sorts of elements of infrastructure performance.

 It's also worth noting that ServiceNow offers an additional suite of products for handling employee, customer, and creator workflows.
 Similar to how Service Cloud approaches but isn't really the same as an ITSM, ServiceNow's Customer Workflows product purports to "go beyond traditional CRM" but isn't really the same thing.
-While it does offer customer management tools like customer profiles, direct email capabilities, agent workspaces, customer self-service, and actionable case flows, it doesn't offer robust sales pipeline capabilities like a CRM does.
+While it does offer customer management tools like customer profiles, direct email capabilities, agent workspaces, customer self-service, and actionable case flows, it doesn't offer robust sales pipeline capabilities like a Salesforce-type CRM does.

 Screenshot of an alert on ServiceNow's dashboard.